lucianoayres/chatty-ai-community-store/README.md

 1. Create a new YAML file in the [`agents/`](agents/) directory
 2. Follow the schema defined in [`schemas/agent.schema.yaml`](schemas/agent.schema.yaml)
-3. Run the agent manager tool to validate and index the new agent
-4. Test the agent in Chatty AI to ensure proper behavior
+3. Include at least one valid tag from the tags.json file
+4. Submit a pull request with your new agent
+5. The validation workflow will check your agent for errors
+6. Once merged, the index updater workflow will update the agent_index.json file

 ### Schema Updates

 - [`schemas/agent.schema.yaml`](schemas/agent.schema.yaml): Defines the structure for agent YAML files
 - [`schemas/index.schema.json`](schemas/index.schema.json): Defines the structure for the agent_index.json file
+- [`tags.json`](tags.json): Defines the valid tags for agent categorization
+- [`store_config.json`](store_config.json): Defines the storefront categories and display settings
-- Both schemas are enforced by the agent manager tool
+- All schemas are enforced by the validation workflow and agent manager tool

 ## Contributing

 When contributing new agents or modifications:

 1. Ensure all YAML files follow the schema
-2. Run the agent manager tool to validate changes
-3. Check the error log if validation fails
-4. Verify the agent_index.json is updated correctly
-5. Test new agents in Chatty AI before submitting
+2. Include at least one valid tag from the tags.json file
+3. Submit a pull request with your changes
+4. The validation workflow will check for errors
+5. Fix any validation errors before merging
+6. After merging, the index updater workflow will update the agent_index.json file

 ## License